norcams/iaas/docs/security/management.rst

   disabled in the dashboard.

 ``[DEFERRED]`` **Security considerations**
-  There are a few things that need to be considered (from `OpenStack Security Guide`_):
+  There are a few things that need to be considered (from `OpenStack Security Guide\: Management - Management interfaces`_):

   * The dashboard requires cookies and JavaScript to be enabled in the web browser.